vishwa742/git-tutorial/gitFlow.md

 2. Develop Branch

-3. release Branch
+3. Release Branch

-4. hotfix Branch
+4. Hotfix Branch

 ## How it works